What is angle-closure glaucoma?

 Normally, the fluid in the front of the eye is constantly flowing from where it is formed (the ciliary body) to the front of the eye.
 This fluid nourishes your eye and helps to keep its shape.
 The area between the iris (colored part of the eye) and the cornea (the clear outer layer on the front of the eye) is called the angle.
 Fluid drains out through the angle, into drainage channels, and is then reabsorbed by the body.
 When fluid flows out too slowly, eye pressure builds up.

 In angle-closure glaucoma, the angle between the iris and the cornea is blocked or narrowed.
 When this happens, fluid is not able to drain from the eye.
 This can cause a pressure buildup.
+This can either happen slowly or suddenly.
+When it happens suddenly, it is called acute angle-closure glaucoma and is a medical emergency.

 Angle-closure glaucoma is the second most common type of glaucoma.